 We all have two copies of this gene, one from each parent.
 In the most common form of FH one copy of the gene has an error and half the receptors are made incorrectly and cannot remove cholesterol from the blood.

-As a result, the blood cholesterol rises to about double the normal level, even when a person has a healthy diet.
+As a result, the blood cholesterol rises to about double the norm about double the normal level, even when a person has a healthy diet.